HelloAnneKim/bahaha-dilly-dailies/README.md

-# 🏆 Bahaha Dilly Dailies
+# 🏆 bahaha dilly dailies

 A fun and competitive daily KPI tracking app for you and your friends!
 Track sleep, exercise, PT quotas, water intake, and protein consumption while competing on a leaderboard.